 - In a large bowl, combine the vegetable oil, eggs, pumpkin puree, and brown sugar.

 - In a smaller bowl, combine the cinnamon, nutmeg, flour, salt, and baking powder.
-Add to the wet ingredients while stirring.
+Add the dry ingredients to the wet ingredients while stirring.

-- Coat pan donut cavity in the pan with a bit of butter.
-Lightly sprinkle the flour over the donut cavities, shaking and swirling the pan to create a light layer of butter/flour to prevent the donuts from sticking to the pan.
+- Coat donut cavities in the pan with a bit of butter.
+Lightly sprinkle flour over the donut cavities, shaking and swirling the pan to create a light layer of butter/flour to prevent the donuts from sticking to the pan.